staticjax/kathleen-website/src/pages/about.md

 Prior to moving to South Carolina, I completed my PhD at UT Austin and MA at the University of Chicago.
 I'm a native Texan, but I previously lived in Kansas and Georgia, where I provided services for survivors of sexual violence as a Victim Advocate for the U.S. Army.

 Outside of the office and classroom, you can find me hiking in the woods, gardening, or at home with my family.

 ## selected publications

 **Broussard, Kathleen**.
-2024. ["Strategic (Non)disclosure: The Role of Social Networks in Self-Managed Abortion”](https://journals.sagepub.com/doi/10.1177/00221465231215783) *Journal of Health and Social Behavior,* Online first.
+2024. ["Strategic Non/disclosure: The Role of Social Networks in Self-Managed Abortion”](https://journals.sagepub.com/doi/10.1177/00221465231215783) *Journal of Health and Social Behavior,* Online first.

 O’Quinn, Jamie, Erika Slaymaker, Jess Goldstein-Kral, and **Kathleen Broussard**.
 2024. [“Sociology from a Distance: Remote Interviews and Feminist Methods”](https://link.springer.com/article/10.1007/s11133-024-09556-y) *Qualitative Sociology,* 47:43-67.